 "When you pray, you are not to be like the hypocrites; for they love to stand and pray in the synagogues and on the street corners so that they may be seen by men Truly I say to you, they have their reward in full.Matthew 6:5(NASB)

-As one reads through Christ's sermon of the mount, it can be noticed, from start to finish, that it follows a very logical sequence, where one topic flows coherently into the next.
+As one reads through Christ's Sermon on the Mount, it can be noticed, from start to finish, that it follows a very logical sequence where one topic flows coherently into the next.

-These religious hypocrites loved the lime-light.
-They deliberately positioned themselves in the public eye, so that would be applauded by others, for their supposed piousness.
-But God reads the heart, and Christ knew that the motive for their self-righteous actions, were for the praise of man.
+These religious hypocrites loved the limelight.
+They deliberately positioned themselves in the public eye so they would be applauded by others for their supposed piousness.
+But God reads the heart, and Christ knew that the motive for their self-righteous actions was the praise of man.

 It is easy to look back and point an accusing finger at these religious deceivers.
 And yet, we should all take a moment to reflect on our own lives, to ascertain whether we may be falling into some form of religious pretence.

-Heavenly Father, thank You for the privilege of prayer, and how we praise and thank You, that You are a God Who hears and answers the cries of Your children.
-Keep me low at the cross and broken before You, and help me to walk in spirit and truth, all the days of my life.
-Teach me to pray into Your perfect will, and not yearn for the approval of man - in Jesus name I pray, AMEN.
+Heavenly Father, thank You for the privilege of prayer and how I praise and thank You that You are a God Who hears and answers the cries of Your children.
+Keep me low at the Cross and broken before You, and help me to walk in spirit and truth all the days of my life.
+Teach me to pray into Your perfect will, and not yearn for the approval of man.
+In Jesus' name I pray, AMEN.